-If you’re working with a reliable nurse staffing agency, then they should be walking you through these factors and helping you make the right decision for your travel nurse assignment.
+If you’re working with a reliable nurse staffing agency, like Trusted Nurse Staffing, they should walk you through these factors and help you make the right decision for your travel nurse assignment.

-At TNS, we appreciate our nurses.
+At Trusted Nurse Staffing, we appreciate our nurses.
 We make it a priority to make you feel welcomed, and we want you to be successful.